slsa-framework/slsa-verifier/README.md

 Verification of npm packages is currently an experimental feature.

-More deetails about npm attestations are in [docs/npm.md](./docs/npm.md)
+More details about npm attestations are in [docs/npm.md](./docs/npm.md)

 #### The verify-npm-package command